TITLE 89: SOCIAL SERVICES

 Section 50.235 Income Eligibility Criteria

-A family is considered "income eligible" when the combined gross monthly income of all family members is at or below the amounts listed in Section 50.230 for the corresponding family size.
-In two parent families, both incomes must be combined to determine eligibility.
-Two-parent families include those with 2 or more adults living in the home, such as the applicant and his or her spouse or parents of a common child in the home.
-Eligibility is determined on the basis of monthly gross income.
-To convert weekly income into monthly income, multiply weekly income by 4.333.
-To convert bi-weekly income into monthly income, multiply bi-weekly income by 2.1666.
-To convert twice monthly income into monthly income, multiply twice monthly income by 2.
+A family is considered "income eligible" when the combined gross monthly base income (earned and unearned) (see subsection (a)) of all family members is at or below the amounts listed in Section 50.230 for the corresponding family size.
+In 2 parent families, both incomes must be combined to determine eligibility.
+Two-parent families include those with 2 or more adults living in the home, such as the applicant and the applicant's spouse or parents of a common child in the home.
+Eligibility is determined on the basis of gross monthly base income.
+To convert weekly income into monthly base income, multiply weekly income by 4.333.
+To convert bi-weekly income into monthly base income, multiply bi-weekly income by 2.1666.
+To convert twice monthly income into monthly base income, multiply twice monthly income by 2.
+Documentation must be secured for all income and maintained in the family eligibility file prior to approval for child care payments.

 a) Income Included (Non-Exempt)